Shumaila-sayed/Battleship-Game/README.md

 # 🚢 Battleship Game - JavaScript & TDD 🎯

 A fully functional version of the classic **Battleship** game built using **JavaScript** and **Test-Driven Development (TDD)** principles.
 Players take turns attacking the enemy board, with AI functionality for computer moves.
-The project focuses on modular code design, object-oriented programming (OOP), and unit testing to create a bug-free, maintainable game.
+The project focuses on modular code design, object-oriented programming, and unit testing to create a bug-free, maintainable game.

 ---